FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Input_Modules.md

 ## Inputs configuration

-+ Input type : allow to select if the source of the signal is coming from the selected input or from the signal generator included in SPAT Revolution.
++ Input type : allow to select if the source of the signal is coming from the selected input or from the signal generator included in _SPAT Revolution_.
 The nature of the generated signal can be changed in the [Preference page](Application_Preferences.md).
 + Input stream : allow to select the stream type of the bloc.

 > Input stream types are : channel-based, HOA, A-Format, B-Format, UHJ, MS, Binaural and Transaural.